- HIV and AIDS are not the same thing.

 How is HIV/AIDS treated?

 Right now, there is no cure for HIV infection or AIDS.
-It is a chronic illness and the virus stays in your body for the rest of your life.
-The virus has been treated with a combination of three different drugs which together work to keep the virus quiet so the immune system can stay strong.
-People with HIV must take medication at specific times and never miss doses.
+It is a chronic illness and the virus stays in your body for your lifetime.
+The virus has been treated with a combination of different drugs which, when taken together at the same time every day without missing doses, work to keep the virus quiet so the immune system can stay strong.
 Following your doctor’s treatment plan is extremely important.
 Your health care provider may also tell you to eat healthy foods, exercise, and lower any stress in your life.
+All these factors work together to keep you healthy and feeling good.

 How can I protect myself from getting HIV?